 Housing regulations are posted in the Housing Office.
-"Tenant may move into their assigned facilities in accordance with said facilities regulations."
-Move-in policy varies according to facility as well as campus.
-The tenant will terminate the lease and must vacate the residence if he/she ceases to be a TSTC student.
+"Tenant may move into their assigned facilities in accordance with said facilities

 When the student properly vacates his or her assigned residence, the unused portion of advance rent will be refunded following inspection by Housing Office staff and return of all room keys.
 However, no refunds will be made during the last 10 school days of the semester.